miguelraz/miguelraz.github.io/diary.md

  - whelp I think I lost it.
 Will fish it back but it was an easy google.

- 16. Polytomous recommended ["Taguette"](www.taguette.org) for highlighting documents and its open source.
+ 16. Polytomous recommended [this site Taguette](https://www.taguette.org) for highlighting documents and its open source.
 Super cool!
 Should send to Ponzi.

 ### 06/11/2020